Rhodesian Ridgeback Dog Breed Info (2023 Guide)

 Extensive exposure to different people, pets, sounds, and sights from an early age would ensure that your pup grows up to be a well-mannered hound.

-Rhodesian thrives on vigorous exercise and athletic activities.
-It needs regular mental and physical exercise opportunities to channel out the high energy-levels; otherwise, it becomes rambunctious and chews away everything in its sight.
+Rhodesian Ridgeback thrives on vigorous exercise and athletic activities.
+It needs regular mental and physical exercise opportunities to channel out the high energy levels; otherwise, it becomes rambunctious and chews away everything in its sight.

 Rhodesian Ridgebacks, despite being resilient and generally healthy, are prone to a few genetic and developmental problems.
 The most common of these problems are mentioned below.